 Operating Mode

 If the Control ID subfield is 1, the Control Information subfield contains information related to the operating mode change of the STA transmitting the frame containing this information (see 27.8 (Operating mode indication)).

-The format of the Control Information subfield is defined in Figure 9-15d (Control Information subfield format when Control ID subfield is 1).
+The format of the subfield is shown in Figure 9-15i (Control Information subfield format when the Control ID subfield is 1). (#4740)